williamdemeo/UACalc_Jython/README.md

 Synopsis
 --------
-Files needed for running UACalc from the command line.
+Install and setup the command line version of the Universal Algebra Calculator (UACalc).

 Details
 -------
-The Universal Algebra Calculator (UACalc) is a powerful software system for general algebra.
+The Universal Algebra Calculator is a powerful software system for general algebra.
-It comes with a very useful and intuitive graphical user interface and can be easily run from any computer with a Java runtime environment.
+It comes with a useful and intuitive graphical user interface and can be easily run from any computer with a Java runtime environment.
 The UACalc is open source software written in Java and is available at http://uacalc.org

 For certain tasks, working with UACalc from a command line using Python syntax is more convenient than using the gui interface.
-The files in this Git repository are useful for setting up a computer to run the Jython interpreter with the dependencies required to make use of UACalc Java classes from the Jython command line.
+The files in this repository are useful for setting up a computer to run the Jython interpreter with the dependencies required to make use of UACalc Java classes from the Jython command line.

 Installation
 ------------
-The setup.sh script in this repository will set up everything for you if you are using Ubuntu Linux.
-If you are not using Ubuntu, you can read the comments in the setup.sh file, which describes all the steps required, and do the analogous steps for your platform.
+The setup.sh script in this repository will set up everything if you are using Ubuntu Linux.
+If you are not using Ubuntu, you can read the comments in the setup.sh file, and do the analogous steps for your platform.
 (We are in the process of generalizing the setup.sh script so that it works on other flavors of Linux, and eventually on Macs too.)

-On Ubuntu Linux (or any linux with apt-get package manager installed), issue the following commands in a terminal window (at the shell prompt):
+On Ubuntu Linux, issue the following commands in a terminal window (at the shell prompt):

 1.  wget https://raw.github.com/UACalc/UACalc_Jython/master/setup.sh